Carnegie Mellon University

 84-405 The Future of Warfare

 Warfare is constantly evolving.
-In the contemporary conflict environment, the prospect of large-scale conflict between great powers is converging rapidly with proxy conflicts and threats typically posed by irregular actors and tactics.
-Great power competition between the…
+In the contemporary conflict environment, the prospect of large-scale conflict between near-peer states is converging rapidly with proxy conflicts and threats typically posed by nonstate and/or irregular actors and tactics.
+Competition…

 Load more